SharDeyS/SQL/README.md

 >
 ># SharDey's SQL Portfolio
 >
->### Greetings and welcome to my SQL portfolio!
+>### Welcome to my SQL portfolio!
 Within this repository, you will find a collection of exemplary SQL code that I have crafted.
 Please explore at your leisure and should any questions arise, do not hesitate to reach out.